 Few Extra hours of sleep Can Double Your Testosterone

-After all, your testosterone levels follow a circadian rhytm.
-They peak in the morning and slowly plummet towards the evening…
+Your testosterone levels follow a circadian rhythm.
+They peak in the morning and slowly plummet towards the evening.

 But how much testosterone is actually secreted during the night?
 That’s where science might help us: